-96. The depreciable amount of an intangible asset with a finite useful life shall be allocated on a systematic basis over its useful life.
+- 96. The depreciable amount of an intangible asset with a finite useful life shall be allocated on a systematic basis over its useful life.
 Amortization shall begin when the asset is available for use, i.e., when it is in the location and condition necessary for it to be capable of operating in the manner intended by management.
-Amortization shall cease at the earlier of the date that the asset is classified as held for sale (or included in a disposal group that is classified as held for sale) in accordance with the relevant international or national accounting standard dealing with non- current assets held for sale and discontinued operations and the date that the asset is derecognized.
+Amortization shall cease at the date that the asset is derecognized.
 The amortization method used shall reflect the pattern in which the asset's future economic benefits or service potential are expected to be consumed by the entity.
 If that pattern cannot be determined reliably, the straight-line method shall be used.
-The amortization charge for each period shall be recognized in surplus or deficit unless this or another Standard permits or requires it to be included in the carrying amount of another asset.

-- 97. A variety of amortization methods can be used to allocate the depreciable amount of an asset on a systematic basis over its useful life.
-These methods include the straight-line method, the diminishing balance method, and the unit of production method.
-The method used is selected on the basis of the expected pattern of consumption of the expected future economic benefits or service potential embodied in the asset and is applied consistently from period to period, unless there is a change in the expected pattern of consumption of those future economic benefits or service potential. - 98.
-Amortization is usually recognized in surplus or deficit.
-However, sometimes the future economic benefits or service potential embodied in an asset are absorbed in producing other assets.
-In this case, the amortization charge constitutes part of the cost of the other asset and is included in its carrying amount.
-For example, the amortization of intangible assets used in a production process is included in the carrying amount of inventories (see MPSAS 12).
+The amortization charge for each period shall be recognized in surplus or deficit unless this or another Standard permits or requires it to be included in the carrying amount of another asset. - 97.
+A variety of amortization methods can be used to allocate the depreciable amount of an asset on a systematic basis over its useful life.
+These methods include the straight-line method, the diminishing balance method, and the units of production method.
+The method used is selected on the basis of the expected pattern of consumption of the expected future economic benefits or service potential embodied in the asset and is applied consistently from period to period, unless there is a change in the expected pattern of consumption of those future economic benefits or service potential. - 97A.
+There is a rebuttable presumption that an amortization method that is based on the revenue generated by an activity that includes the use of an intangible asset is inappropriate.
+The revenue generated by an activity that includes the use of an intangible asset typically reflects factors that are not directly linked to the consumption of the economic benefits or service potential embodied in the intangible asset.
+For example, revenue is affected by other inputs and processes, selling activities and changes in sales volumes and prices.
+The price component of revenue may be affected by inflation, which has no bearing upon the way in which an asset is consumed.
+This presumption can be overcome only in the limited circumstances: - (a) In which the intangible asset is expressed as a measure of revenue, as described in paragraph 97C; or